Skip to content

 The Vague Metrics Problem

-Here's another one that drives me crazy.
-Teams will spend weeks changing things and then evaluate success by asking "does it look better?" or "does it feel right?"
+Teams spend weeks making changes, then evaluate success through subjective assessment: "does it look better?" or "does it feel right?"

 Without concrete metrics, you get stuck in this loop: